humansensinglab/taming-3dgs/README.md

 4. Open [render.html](./web_viewer/render.html) in your browser.

 ## Note
-The performance optimizations that are drop-in replacements for the original implementation are available under the `rasterizer` branch.
+The performance optimizations that are **drop-in replacements** for the original implementation are available under the [rasterizer](https://github.com/humansensinglab/taming-3dgs/tree/rasterizer) branch.
 All the performance optimizations are released under the MIT License.
 Please refer to the [Inria repository](https://github.com/graphdeco-inria/gaussian-splatting) for complete instructions.

+They have also been integrated with the original [Inria repository](https://github.com/graphdeco-inria/gaussian-splatting) so it can be directly used there.

 ## Citation
 If you find this repo useful, please cite: